MajdBarakat/Algorthm/README.md

 - The exact line of pseudocode will be highlighted upon execution in the timeline

 **TECHNOLOGIES USED**

 - JavaScript
 - JQuery
 - HTML/CSS

 **DOCUMENTATION & REPORT**

 The report can be found in => Algorthm>Docs https://github.com/MajdBarakat/Algorthm/tree/main/Docs

+**CONTACT**

+Please use the contact form in the website or contact me directly @ majdbarakat.dev@gmail.com for any inquiries or reporting a bug.